Dressage Attire -Top Ten professional Tips

 Improving your presentation at a dressage competition.
-Always look the part :
+Always dress the part with the correct dressage attire :

 You should also project the impression that you are serious about your sport as this will build mutual respect and help increase your confidence.